Who We Are

 Submit your resume, a cover letter that explains your interest in this role, and a writing sample with your Paylocity application.

-- Demonstrated interest in immigrants’ rights and assisting clients with mental health diagnoses;
+- Demonstrated interest in upholding the rights and dignity of detained immigrants, particularly those with mental health diagnoses;

 - Ability to build and maintain relationships with stakeholders;